edegeltje/seymour/home_page/index.md

 # layout: home
 usemathjax: true
 ---
-Note : This webpage is a mirror of the real project page!!!!!
+Note : This website is a mirror of the real project site!!!!!
+The original website can be found [here]({{ site.original_url }}).
+Thank you for visiting.

 Useful links: